revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 ---

-15. Which class should we use among String,StringBuffer and StringBuilder when there are lot of String concatenation and String modification operations with thread-safe code?
+15.Which class should we use among String,StringBuffer and StringBuilder when there are lot of String concatenation and String modification operations with thread-safe code?

  ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)